 The terms bereavement and mourning are closely related to grief, but they have slightly different meanings.
-Bereavement is the period of grieving experienced by family and friends after a loved one has died.
+Bereavement is the period of grieving experienced after a person has died.
+In some literature, bereavement is a term used to describe the loss of loved one due to death.
 Mourning is the outward expression of sorrow for the loss, often influenced by cultural customs and rituals.
-Grief is the internal process of responding to actual or perceived losses and it can affect all parts of a person’s life.
-[2-4] In some literature, bereavement is a term used to describe the loss of loved one due to death.
+Grief is the process of responding to a loss and although conventionally focused on the emotional response to loss, it also has physical, cognitive, behavioural, social, cultural, spiritual and philosophical dimensions.
+[2-4]

-Within the synthesis of evidence on the topic of bereavement and grief nine systematic reviews [1,3,5-11] and two guidelines [12,13] were retrieved from the searches.
-Three of these reviews were in the context of Alzheimer’s and related dementia [1,5,6] and made some reference to residential aged care context.
+Within the synthesis of evidence on the topic of grief and bereavement and ten systematic reviews [1,3,5-12] and two guidelines [13,14] and one textbook were retrieved from the searches.
+Three of these reviews were in the context of Alzheimer’s and related dementia [1,5,6] and made some reference to residential aged care (RAC) context.
 Five were focused on carers of people with cancer or more generalised to older adults and experiences of bereavement, [3,8-10] and one focused on bereavement in palliative care context.

-Overall the quality of the systematic reviews were generally acceptable [3,5-9] with only three papers scoring poorly due to their lack of assessment of the quality of studies included for review or reporting on methodology.
+Overall, the quality of the systematic reviews was generally acceptable [3,5-9] with only three papers scoring poorly due to their lack of assessment of the quality of studies included for review or reporting on methodology.
 [1,10,11]

-Widowhood, in the western world, is often characterised by women being affected more often, at a younger age and for longer time periods than men.
+In the western world, widowhood is often characterised by women being affected more often, at a younger age and more extended periods than men.
 Losses such as failing health and increasing dependence on others may accentuate partner/conjugal bereavement in older adults.
-Even before a loss, older adults face disruption to daily routines and potentially changes to their role in the household.
+Even before a loss, older adults face disruption to daily routines and potentially changes to their household roles.
 This can occur particularly in caring for a person with a degenerative condition such as dementia.
-A review by Naef et al states that bereaved older adults have higher rates of institutionalisation, experience more depression and have an increased mortality risk compared to non-bereaved peers.
-The theory that grief is linear and ends with resolution has been replaced with the proposition that grief requires a complex coping process and is inherently about learning to reconstruct life’s meaning following a loss.
-However the bereavement process, particularly in older adults, remains an area where more understanding is required.
+A review by Naef et al. states that bereaved older adults have higher rates of institutionalisation, experience more depression, and have an increased mortality risk compared to non-bereaved peers.
+The theory that grief is linear, and ends with resolution has been replaced with the proposition that grief is a complex and ongoing coping process which is inherently about learning to reconstruct life’s meaning following a loss.
+However, the bereavement process, particularly in older adults, remains an area where more understanding is required.